oto-q/SELNeXt/README.md

 See [TRAINING.md](TRAINING.md) for training and fine-tuning instructions.

 ## Acknowledgement
-This repository is forked from the [ConvNeXt](https://github.com/facebookresearch/ConvNeXt.git) repository.\\
+This repository is modified from the [ConvNeXt](https://github.com/facebookresearch/ConvNeXt.git) repository.\\

 ## License
 This project is released under the MIT license.
 Please see the [LICENSE](LICENSE) file for more information.